Peter F. Drucker and Masatoshi Ito Graduate School of Management: Campus

 The Drucker School of Management is located in Claremont, California in Los Angeles County.
 The Ron W. Burkle Family Building is home to both the Drucker School and the Drucker Institute.

 Academics

 International links

 The Drucker School's relationships with international universities allow it to offer immersive global exchange programs with Hitotsubashi University in Japan, University of St. Gallen in Switzerland, Inha University in South Korea, and Rotterdam School of Management, Erasmus University at Erasmus University Rotterdam in the Netherlands.

 Rankings

 Financial engineering, which is a joint program shared by the Drucker School and the university's Institute of Mathematical Sciences, rose to No. 22—its highest position in more than five years—on QuantNet's 2021 ranking of the nation's best financial engineering programs.

 The Drucker School is ranked #73 in part-time MBA programs, according to U.S. News & World Report's 2021 rankings.

 People

-Alumni of the school include Rajiv Dutta (deceased) Chief Financial Officer, eBay and President, Skype, and Tawni Cranz, former Chief Talent Officer at Netflix, Inc.
+Alumni of the school include Rajiv Dutta (deceased) Chief Financial Officer, eBay and President, Skype, and Tawni Cranz, former Chief Talent Officer at Netflix, Inc. and former Chief People Officer at Waymo.